In this post, we will guide you through Franck’s hair transplant, from the first examination until the final result.

 But, in the vast majority of the cases, the result reaches its full impact by the 1-year mark.

-Franck met us again in Paris and we were glad to find out that he is happy with his new look.
+Franck contacted us again and we were glad to find out that he is happy with his new look.

 The result at the front turned out to be truly excellent; Franck achieved a dense, natural-looking hairline with the FUE2: